New consult service allows Johns Hopkins otolaryngologist–head and neck surgeons clinical privileges at the NIH Clinical Center

 December 20, 2018

 Through this program, Chien started his own intramural research program at the NIDCD that focused on gene therapy research for hearing loss.
 Allen soon joined him, followed by their Johns Hopkins colleague Nikki Schmitt.
-Now, all three run their own research projects at NIH.
+Now, all three run their own research programs at NIH.

 “It’s been a great opportunity to perform research ranging from basic science to clinical trials at this world-class research institution,” says Chien.

 But with much of their time spent at NIH, the three wanted to do more.
-That’s how the Johns Hopkins Otolaryngology Consult service arose, explains Schmitt.
+That’s how the Johns Hopkins Otolaryngology Consult Service arose, explains Schmitt.

-The service allows faculty members within the Johns Hopkins Department of Otolaryngology–Head and Neck Surgery clinical privileges at NIH, affording the opportunity for Johns Hopkins doctors to provide subspecialty expertise and care to many in the community, she says.
+The service allows faculty members within the Johns Hopkins Department of Otolaryngology– Head and Neck Surgery clinical privileges at NIH, affording the opportunity for Johns Hopkins doctors to provide subspecialty expertise and care to many in the community, she says.

 It also gives Johns Hopkins faculty members the opportunity to care for patients with unusual conditions that many doctors rarely see in their careers.
 For example, Schmitt recently cared for patients with the immune disorders Job syndrome and relapsing polychondritis, both rare conditions that have ear-, nose-, and throat-related manifestations.